 The Office of College and Career Readiness/CTE has developed a comprehensive instructional plan to continue industry-based learning opportunities for the 2020-2021 school year.
-Due to the nature of coursework, many programs will continue to be face-to-face only (e.g. welding and carpentry) while others will be offered online (e.g. safety and sanitation, entrepreneurship/project management).
-For online settings, virtual demonstrations and simulations will take the place of inperson activities.
+For online settings, virtual demonstrations and simulations will take the place of in-person activities.